nihilistkitten/m3lc/README.md

    alpha-equivalence of the final output to boolean and church numeral types.
    This work is handled by the `guess_val` method in `cli.rs`, which relies on the types defined in the `data/` source directory.
+3. Syntax highlighting: I like looking at pretty colors, so I wrote a super simple [neo]vim syntax plugin.
+To enable it, copy or symlink `vim/` to `${XDG_DATA_HOME:~/.local/share}/nvim/site/pack/m3lc/` for neovim or `~/.vim/pack/m3lc/` for mainline vim.
-3. Performance: originally, I implemented this very lazily without paying any attention to performance (I was using Rust for its type system, not for performance).
+4. Performance: originally, I implemented this very lazily without paying any attention to performance (I was using Rust for its type system, not for performance).
 Then it turned out Ryan and Zach's javascript implementation was faster than my Rust implementation because I was just cloning everywhere